COMMUNITY STAGE LINE UP 2026

 Filipino Community Association and Friends

 Exeter’s vibrant and diverse Filipino community will showcase its rich cultural heritage.
-The event will feature the traditional Tinikling dance, talented singers, children’s dance performances, and the Sacred Heart Church Children Choir.
+The event will feature the traditional Tinikling dance, talented singers, and children’s dance performances.

 Karina Gracia Dance